c3g/GenPipes_Docs/docs/source/deploy/dep_gp_local.rst

 Deploying GenPipes locally in your server
 ==========================================

 This document covers details on how to deploy GenPipes locally on a bare metal or virtual server.
+If you wish to install GenPipes locally in a container, please refer to :ref:`GenPipes in a container<docs_dep_gp_container>` section of deployment guide.

-If you For more details on other available options to deploy and access GenPipes you may refer to :ref:`GenPipes Deployment Options Page<docs_dep_options>`.
+For more details on other available options to deploy and access GenPipes you may refer to :ref:`GenPipes Deployment Options Page<docs_dep_options>`.

 Step 1: Download latest GenPipes sources
 ----------------------------------------